-eBay Garage is a new shopping experience tailored to the needs of automotive enthusiasts who shop for car and motorcycle parts on eBay.
-It recently launched on web and our native apps in our top 7 global regions (US, UK, Germany, Canada and Various european countries).
+eBay Garage is a shopping experience tailored to the needs of automotive enthusiasts who shop for car and motorcycle parts on eBay.
+In 2018 eBay Garage launched on web and native apps in eBay’s top 7 global regions.

 I developed journey maps of the existing eBay experience from start to ﬁnish, highlighting pain points and areas of friction or frustration.